|Provision of advisory and drafting services to non-government senators.

 A number of other bills were drafted to different stages of development, for introduction at a later date or for use by senators outside the chamber.

 Table 2 summarises senators’ use of the office’s legislative drafting and procedural services over the past four reporting periods.

 Table 2 Legislative drafting and procedural advice services provided to non-government senators, 2006–07 to 2009–10

 |Committee of the whole amendments

 |Private senators’ bills introduced

 |Procedural scripts prepared

-Legislative scrutiny committees
+Support for legislative scrutiny committees

 Public information and parliamentary research